Photos Purple Heart Award Ceremony October 5, 1942

 Enlargements of Brigadier General Kenneth N. Walker at the ceremony.
 Photos by George Strock, LIFE Magazine October 15, 1942

-Afterwards, these photographs was used in a number of news coverage about the Battle of the Bismarck Sea March 2-4, 1943 including coverage by Associated Press War Correspondent Murlin Spencer.
+Afterward, these photographs were used to cover the Battle of the Bismarck Sea March 2-4, 1943 including coverage by Associated Press War Correspondent Murlin Spencer.

 Spencer, Murlin.
 “386 Medals Awarded American Air Heroes at Australian Base – Maj.
 Felix M. Hardison of Washinton among those honored” The Evening Star, October 17, 1942.